University Studies Staff

 In her role as the Administrative Associate, Shannon is the first person who greets students when they enter the Advising Center.She has worked at MSU since 2008 and brings with her a familiarity of campus with a background in Financial Aid.Prior to working at MSU Shannon lived in Havre and was the Director of Development for St. Jude Thaddeus School and the Administrator for the Hill County Conservation District.
 Shannon enjoys spending time with her family, golfing, hiking, skiing, and traveling.

 Emily Edwards serves as an academic advisor and the advising coordinator for the Academic Advising Center.
-Originally from a small town outside of Pittsburgh, PA, Emily once was an undecided student at Ohio University who found her academic niche studying literature and film.
+Originally from a small town outside of Pittsburgh, PA, Emily once was an undecided student at Ohio University.
+Emily tried out several degrees, but finally found her academic niche studying literature and film.
 After completing her undergraduate degree, she earned an MFA in Creative Writing from the University of Arizona.
 Emily loves working with students and helping them find their path at MSU.
-When not at work, Emily enjoys reading, watching sports, spending time with her husband, and cooking.
+When not at work, Emily enjoys reading, watching sports, camping and spending time with her husband, and cooking.

 Ryan Storment, MA

 Ryan Storment is an academic advisor and the Assistant Director for the First Year Seminar in the University Studies department.Ryan received his BA and MA in English Literature from Montana State University and has most recently taught the Knowledge and Community Seminar class for the MSU College of Letters and Science and College Writing I for the Department of English.He enjoys writing, photography, camping, travelling, and especially spending time with his wife and daughter.

 Karen Steele, MEd